gourharikundu/imageUpload/README.md

 </p>

-# iNotes- A note taking website
+# imageUpload- A simple image uploaded application
-A website where user can keep their important notes.
-They can add, edit, delete and go through each note.
-All the notes will be kept in a drop-down table form.
+A simple web application build with PHP that allows user to upload images with a title.
+Users can also view those images in an page of this website.

 # Installation